 Bridge removal is complete

 The bridge deck and superstructure have been removed and permanent fencing at the site has been added.
-Outstanding items remaining include seeding and mulching near the bridge abutment for erosion control and installing a permanent gate to be in place by end of the year.
-View the project flyer.
-PDF 1MB
+A permanent gate will be installed by end of the year.

 Fish Hatchery Road Bridge No. 61B is a King County-owned and maintained short span bridge located in Fall City on SE Fish Hatchery Road, near State Route 202 (SE Fall City – Snoqualmie Road).
 The bridge spans an unnamed outlet stream that feeds into the Snoqualmie River.

 The 20-foot-long, timber-supported Fish Hatchery Bridge was originally built in 1950.
 King County has repaired the bridge several times, and permanently closed it to vehicle traffic in 2018 due to severe flood damage.
 Flood events in 2019 and 2020 have continued to damage the bridge and Fish Hatchery Road further.

 In response to community and project-partner feedback, the County permanently removed the damaged bridge in July 2021 and will install locked gates to protect the public.

 The bridge removal did not impact parking or how people currently access the area for recreation.
 The bridge support piles and roadway abutments will remain in place in case they are used in the future for habitat restoration or other use.